Enhancing Video Analytics Accuracy via Real-time Automated Camera Parameter Tuning: Related Work

 Recent proposals have also considered optimizations to improve network resource usage of video analytics pipelines.
 AWStream~\cite{zhang2018awstream} describes methods to make streaming applications to be adaptive by incorporating the ability to optimally trade-off accuracy of insights for wide-area network bandwidth consumption.
 Others ~\cite{234849} have considered sending the video stream in low resolution from the edge to the cloud over a wide-area network, but recover the high-resolution frames from the low-resolution stream via a super-resolution procedure tailored for the actual analytics tasks.
 A recent proposal ~\cite{du2020server} also suggests compressing regions of little or no interest more heavily while compressing regions of interest with a lower compression rate to better use the scarce network bandwidth between the sensor and the analytics server.
 Again, none of these approaches consider dynamic tuning of camera parameters to adapt to changing environmental conditions.
 Focus~\cite{222587} uses a lightweight tiny-yolo model executing on the sensor device to screen frames that are sent for further analytics processing.
 Others \cite{MLSYS2019_85d8ce59, 10.14778/3137628.3137664} propose binary classifiers to screen frames for analytics processing only when the frames contain the object of interest.
 The goal here is to reduce the network resource usage.
 Several techniques ~\cite{chen2015glimpse, li2020reducto} also compare consecutive frames and exploit temporal redundancy in video streams to screen frames that are considered for analytics processing.

 In our proposed approach, we use AQuA~\cite{paul2021aqua} to screen poor-quality frames to reduce network bandwidth usage.
-However, all these methods do not consider dynamic tuning of camera parameters to enhance the quality of the sensor output.
+However, all these methods do not consider dynamic tuning of camera parameters to enhance the quality of the sensor output. \fi

-There is a considerable body of work to configure image signal processing pipeline (ISP) in cameras to improve human-perceived quality of images from the cameras.
-For example, VisionISP~\cite{wu2019visionisp} modifies the ISP pipeline to reduce the size of final image output by reducing the bit-depth and resolution.
-Others have proposed custom optimizations of the ISP for specific computer-vision tasks~\cite{heide2014flexisp, wu2019visionisp, schwartz2018deepisp, heide2014flexisp, zhang2018ffdnet, liu2020joint, diamond2021dirty, nishimura2019automatic}.
-However, careful re-design or optimization of ISP module for specific vision tasks is time consuming.
-In our proposed approach, we do not modify the ISP pipeline, and focus on dynamic tuning of configurable camera parameters to consistently produce high-quality sensor output, and enhance the quality of insights from analytics tasks.